The Charles T. Campbell Eye Microbiology Lab

 PCR

-PCR is performed for HSV (1 or 2) on specimens collected by soft-tipped applicators, metal spatulas, or jeweler's forceps, and placed in 2.0ml of chlamydia transport medium.
-Intraocular fluid or vitrectomy specimen can be supplied directly or increased to a volume of 0.4 ml with chlamydia transport medium.
-0.4 ml of the medium is supplied for PCR testing.
+PCR is performed for HSV (1 or 2) on specimens collected by soft-tipped applicators, metal spatulas, or jeweler's forceps, and placed in 2.0ml of Viral Transport Media (VTM).
+Intraocular fluid or vitrectomy specimen can be supplied directly for PCR testing.

 Top of Page